 Dating to the 1810-1820s, and showcasing Siberian amethysts, these have not been colored enhanced and weigh approximately 2.5 carats each.

 The effect of the copper gilt mounting and the medium violet purple of the amethyst make the color of the amethyst an unusual shade of rose-gold color almost a pale bronze color.

-The rim which encompasses a jewel, which is called the bezel, in Georgian Jewelry will often frame foil backed stones, low flat gold-work and cobalt blue and black and white enameling; all common features of Georgian Jewelry.
-Some Georgian pieces, for example a Georgian ring, can be detected by the way in which the stones are mounted.
+The rim which encompasses a jewel, which is called the bezel, in Georgian Jewelry will often frame foil backed stones, low flat gold-work, and cobalt blue and black and white enameling; all common features of Georgian Jewelry.
+Some Georgian pieces, for example, a Georgian ring, can be detected how the stones are mounted.

-In the second decade of the 19th century a remarkable form of Antique Gold Work called Canetilled gold was introduced that produced light and luxurious jewelry.
+In the second decade of the 19th-century, a remarkable form of Antique Gold Work called Cantiled gold was introduced that produced light and luxurious jewelry.
 So named after the gold embroideries of the Napoleonic years.

 Napoléon Bonaparte regarded the luxury of his court as an aspect of national prestige and complete matching jewels known as parures began to be worn.

 The favorite earrings of the time were long pearl or diamond pendeloques, a favorite of Empress Eugenie.
 In 1886, many of the French Crown jewels were auctioned. (opens new window).